Introduction of Adjusted EBITDA

 In the end, Adjusted EBITDA is one such valuation tool used by the business analyst to evaluate the business with those normal transactions and events which will avoid the unique, non-operational, irregular, overstate transactions for accurate results for the future representations.
 It is not prepared or regularised through GAAP but prepared with the base of the business nature and skills of the business analyst.

 This is a guide to Adjusted EBITDA.
-Here we discuss Advantages and Disadvantages and how to calculate Adjusted EBITDA along with practical examples.
+Here we discuss the Advantages and Disadvantages and how to calculate Adjusted EBITDA along with practical examples.
 We also provide a downloadable excel template.
 You may also look at the following articles to learn more –